The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Satellite Definition and Survey Completeness

-We use these predictions to compute the fraction of mock galaxies that lie within the three-dimensional splashback radius of each mock host halo divided by the total number of mock galaxies in the bin, applying an absolute magnitude cut of $M_{r,o}<-12.3$ to mimic SAGA observations.
-The result of this procedure is shown by the grayscale map in \autoref{fig:velocity}.
-We plot the interloper fraction in both ``observational units'' (i.e., projected distance in units of kpc and velocity in units of \kms{}; left panel) and in ``scaled units'' (i.e., projected distance in units of the host halo virial radius, and velocity in units of the host halo escape velocity evaluated at a characteristic distance; right panel).
+We use these predictions to compute the fraction of mock galaxies that lie within the three-dimensional splashback radius (the radius where particles reach the apocenter of their first orbit) of each mock host halo divided by the total number of mock galaxies in the bin, applying an absolute magnitude cut of $M_{r,o}<-12.3$ to mimic SAGA observations.
+Here we choose the splashback radius to be 1.5 times the virial radius for the MW-mass host halos; this radius is a physically motivated boundary within which satellite properties are potentially influenced relative to field galaxies. \citep[e.g.,][]{Adhikari14094482,Diemer:2014xya,More150405591,buck:2019MNRAS.483.1314B,2008.11207}.
+The result of this procedure is shown by the gray-scale map in \autoref{fig:velocity}.
+We plot the interloper fraction in both ``observational units'' (i.e., projected distance in units of kiloparsecs and velocity in units of kilometers per second; left panel) and ``scaled units'' (i.e., projected distance in units of the true virial radius of the mock host halo , and velocity in units of the host halo escape velocity evaluated at a characteristic distance; right panel).

 We find that the galaxies observed by SAGA that pass our satellite definition are very likely to lie within the splashback radius of their corresponding dark matter halo.
-Here we choose the splashback radius to be 1.5 times the virial radius for the MW-mass host halos; this radius is a physically motivated boundary within which satellite properties are potentially influenced relative to field galaxies \citep[e.g.,][]{Diemer:2014xya,Adhikari14094482,More150405591}.
-In addition, nearly all galaxies that pass our satellite criteria are predicted to be bound to their corresponding halos, assuming NFW host halo density profiles \citep[yellow bands;][]{nfw1996,nfw1997}.
+In addition, nearly all galaxies that pass our satellite criteria are predicted to be bound to their corresponding halos, assuming Navarro--Frenk--White (NFW) host halo density profiles \citep[yellow bands;][]{nfw1996,nfw1997}.
 Within the SAGA satellite definition, the average interloper fraction is 30\%, and the fraction varies with projected distance.
 A handful of the galaxies we observe lie at low projected distance but high relative velocity with respect to their predicted host halos and therefore deserve further study as potential ``fly-by'' galaxies \citep{Sinha11031675,An191111782}.
-Follow-up observations of these galaxies may help distinguish their nature as interlopers or satellites.
+Follow-up observations of their gas content and the reconstruction of their star formation history can help distinguish whether these galaxies have experienced stripping and their nature as interlopers or satellites.